Gorakhpur Junction railway station

-Gorakhpur Junction railway station (station code:GKP) is located in the city of Gorakhpur in the Indian state of Uttar Pradesh.
-It has the world's second longest railway platform after Hubli Junction railway station. in Karnataka.
+Gorakhpur Junction railway station (station code: GKP) is located in the city of Gorakhpur in the Indian state of Uttar Pradesh.
+It has the world's second longest railway platform after Hubballi Junction railway station in Karnataka.
 It serves as the headquarters of the North Eastern Railway, part of Indian Railways.
-The station offers Class A-1 railway station facilities.
+The station offers Class A+ railway station facilities.

-Gorakhpur Junction railway station is a major railway station in the state of Uttar Pradesh especially in the Purvanchal region (Eastern Uttar Pradesh) and it connects Eastern Uttar Pradesh to Bihar, Nepal and Northern India to Bihar.
+Gorakhpur Junction railway station is a major railway station in the state of Uttar Pradesh, especially in the Purvanchal region (Eastern Uttar Pradesh).
+It connects Eastern Uttar Pradesh to Bihar, Nepal, and Northern India to Bihar.

 History

 The 135 mi metre-gauge Gonda loop, running between Gorakhpur and Gonda, was constructed by the Bengal and North Western Railway between 1886 and 1905.
 The 79 mi Kaptanganj–Siwan metre-gauge line was opened in 1913.
 The 25 mi metre-gauge Nautanwa branch line was opened in 1925.